moolicc/WaterLogged/README.md

   * StandardOutListener - Outputs to standard-out.
 It can optionally output in different colors based on tags.
   * FileOut - Appends output to a file.
   * TCPClientOut - Writes messages to a TCP client socket.
-  * EmailOut - Outputs through SMPT - Thanks to [Ben Matthews](https://github.com/BenTMatthews)
+  * EmailOut - Outputs through SMTP - Thanks to [Ben Matthews](https://github.com/BenTMatthews)

 ## MessageSinks